lindenhutchinson/Slay-the-Spire-2-Drawing/README.md

-# Slay the Spire 2 - Digital Auto-Painter
+# Slay the Spire 2 - Map Auto-Painter

-An automation tool for the "Digital Amber" drawing mechanic in Slay the Spire 2.
-This tool translates images, text, and custom line art into in-game mouse strokes with high precision.
+An automation tool for the drawing mechanic in Slay the Spire 2.
+This tool translates images, text, and custom line art into in-game mouse strokes for drawing art.

 ---